 - Install or repair your operating system files.
 Update your system to the latest security and service packs.
 Ensure that you have network access to the Oxford network.
 Remember, this will all take some time.

 - If you have repaired your system, rather than installed a new system, then some or all of your application programs and data may still reside on your machine.
 Check this and, if TSM is still installed, you can skip the following steps and just use your existing TSM installation to restore any missing data as per the relevant instructions for restoring files and folders on Windows, Mac or Linux.

-If no TSM client software exists on your machine, follow the platform-specific instructions for restoring your data a new machine for Windows, Mac or Linux.
+- If no TSM client software exists on your machine, follow the platform-specific instructions for restoring your data to a new machine for Windows, Mac or Linux.
 For this procedure you will need the following:

 - A machine running the same type of operating system as the one that you used to back up your data.
 TSM does not support cross-platform restores, so you cannot swap between Windows, Mac and Linux.
 The version of the operating system that you use to restore should ideally be the same as the original or higher.
 So, you can restore Windows XP data to Windows 7, but you cannot restore any Windows data to a Mac, or Mac data to Linux, and so on.